 Fourth Year.
-Elective experiences in basic science and/or clinical areas.
-Fourth-year students serve as clinical clerks in electives in the Outpatient Service.
-Here they have opportunity to see disease in its earlier stages, when diagnosis is more difficult, under conditions of office practice, and with opportunities for follow-up examinations and observation over relatively long periods.
+Electives in basic science and/or clinical areas.
+Fourthyear students serve as clinical clerks in electives in the Outpatient Service.
+Here they have opportunity to see disease in its earlier stages when diagnosis is more difficult, under conditions of office practice, and with opportunities for follow-up examinations and observation over relatively long periods.